 - Equivalent Cube Strength

-- Appearance of fracture on the surface of specimen
+- The appearance of fracture on the surface of the specimen

 - Types of Fracture